Brian-ED/rayed-bqn/examples/readme.md

 ## Complicated
 - 4_snakeGame, I intentionally experimented with syntax here.
 - 5_arcGame, i just wanted to make a more complicated game.
 Details in the readme in the folder.
 - 6_shader, implementing shader is a bit of work and a lot of pointers.
+Also not even done, segfault haven.

 # Examples that could be added
 These are tests and examples that I want to make into examples in rayed-bqn.